DreamVu/PAL-SDK/README.md

     sudo apt install pal-usb

-Provide argument "Y" or "y" for the dependency to install.
+Provide argument "Y" or "y" for continuing installing the dependencies whenever prompted.

 Then a message will be displayed on the terminal,